Tracing an ancestor with a common surname can be just plain frustrating. Am I right?

 3. Research Your Ancestor’s Community.

-Who lived close?
 Who appeared as witnesses, neighbors, etc in your ancestor’s wills, estate records, deeds, etc. Whose records did your ancestor appear in?
 These are people your ancestors would have been doing business with, worshiping with or even related to.

 In the case of my John White, after we analyzed his records, we searched for records of others he was in.
 This was done using abstracts, etc of county records.
 We looked at every record we possibly could for evidence of John White.
 Abstracts are very helpful since they usually have an index.
-Once found in an index, always go that one step further and view the original record.
+Once found in an index, always go that one step further and view the original record, if possible.
 Important details could have been missed by the abstractor.

 4. Utilize DNA Testing.